-- Macronutrients and minerals: Energy, protein, visible fat, calcium, iron - Micronutrients: thiamine, riboflavin, niacin equivalent, pyridoxin, dietary folate, magnesium, zinc
+- Macronutrients and minerals: Energy, protein, visible fat, calcium, iron - Micronutrients: thiamine, riboflavin, niacin equivalent, pyridoxine, dietary folate, magnesium, zinc consumption.
+We will then combine these measures into an index by taking a simple unweighted average of all of them, and then evaluate differences between treatment and control groups on this index.

-Using guidelines from the National Institute of Nutrition, we will calculate what percent of the recommended daily quantity of each of the micro and macronutrients that the mother consumed, capping this at 100% if the mother is at or in excess of the recommended daily consumption.
-We will then combine these measures into an index using the method of Kling et al (2007), and evaluate differences between treatment and control groups on this index.
+Using guidelines from the National Institute of Nutrition, we will calculate what percent of the recommended daily quantity of each of the micro and macronutrients that the mother consumed, capping this at 100% if the mother is at or in excess of the recommended daily